japickering/top-100-albums/README.md

 This React project is a demo application I developed in September 2021 for Ampersand's technical test as part of my job application with them.

-They use [CodeSubmit.io](https://codesubmit.io/) to accept Git push commands to a private code repository similar to Gitlab until you click the submit button to submit your final entry which puts the repo into a code freeze.
+They use [CodeSubmit.io](https://codesubmit.io/) to accept `git push` commands to a private code repository similar to Gitlab until you click the submit button to submit your final entry which puts the repo into a code freeze.
 After this further patches are impossible.
 The rest of this readme is the information Ampersand included.

 ### Project Specification